Glossary:

 Holdback.
 A practice in projects for building something, where the owner holds back a small percentage of each payment (i.e. 5-10%) to a contractor until the project is finished and approved.
 This can protect a project from risks like poor work or unpaid subcontractors.

 HVAC.
 [AITCH-vack or aitch-vee-ay-CEE] Acronym for "heating, ventilation, and air conditioning."
-All the systems that move air through a building, and heat, cool, humidify and dehumidify it.
+All the systems that move air through a museum building, and heat, cool, humidify and dehumidify it.
 HVAC includes components like furnaces, ducts, vents, chillers, and filters.

 I

 Immersive.
-[Foundational definition] Any experiences that surround the visitor, fully engaging their senses and emotions to make them more psychologically present.
+[Fundamental definition] Any experiences that surround the visitor, fully engaging their senses and emotions to make them more psychologically present.
 Spatial design, storytelling, lighting, and sound can all play a role, with or without digital technology.

 Install.
 [IN-stall] [Emphasis on first syllable.]
 Noun.
 A common industry shortening of the word "installation."
 "How did the IN-stall of the new display case go this weekend?"